LinuxShortcuts

 Restart the X server Ctrl + Alt + Backspace

-The keyboard is and will always be mightier than the mouse.
-Because many actions or clicks can be accomplished with just a single keyboard shortcut.
-Hence learning a handful of shortcuts can make you significantly more productive.
-Windows users will jump to Windows keyboard shortcuts just like Linux users jumped to Linux mint shortcuts.
+The keyboard is and will always be mightier than the mouse because many actions or clicks can be accomplished with a single keyboard shortcut.
+Learning a handful of shortcuts can significantly increase your productivity.
+Windows users will refer to Windows XP keyboard shortcuts, just as Linux users refer to Linux Mint shortcut keys.

 READ NEXT: